univbb/LuaHeightmap/README.md

 # LuaHeightmap

 Simple heightmap class, generating a 2D Heightmap.
-You can use this for procedural generation systems!
+You can use this for procedural generation